fluree/ledger-docker-compose-example/README.md

 #### Multi-Node Fluree

-To run a Fluree network with three servers, simply issue: `docker-compose up -f docker-compose.cluster.yml`.
+To run a Fluree network with three servers, simply issue: `docker-compose -f docker-compose.cluster.yml up`.

 If you want to run a network with a different number of servers, you can edit the `docker-compose.cluster.yml` file to include more servers.